JeffCoster/merge/ex2.md

 ```

 > The full source data for this example resides in ex2/googleTaxonomy.js.
 That file also has some global content,
 for title and header, which work in the same way as example 1.
-Data source registration is also composed in the same way to example 1, as follows:
+Data source registration is also composed in the same way as example 1, i.e.:

 ```json
 import {taxonomy} from "./googleTaxonomy.js"